5 Challenges Parents Face

 How to handle five basic challenges involved in choosing a boarding school.

 As your child enters middle school, you will probably begin to think more seriously about her high school and college plans.
-With that in mind let's take a look at some of the challenges we parents face.
-I admit that the whole subject is daunting, confusing, and even intimidating.
+With that in mind, let's look at some of the challenges parents face.
+The whole subject is daunting, confusing, and even intimidating.
 However, if you approach the project just like you do any other major project/decision, you will be able to stay out front.
-Playing catch up is never fun, so let's start our planning early so we understand what is involved.
+Playing catch-up is never fun, so let's start planning early to understand what is involved.

 Getting your child to buy into the idea

 The first challenge is a basic one: you must get your child to buy into the idea of going away to school.
-Yes, you are her parent and you can make that decision yourself.
-Unfortunately making this kind of decision unilaterally will do more harm than good.
+Yes, you are her parent, and you can decide yourself.
+Unfortunately, this decision will do more harm than good unilaterally.
 The trick is to get her to think that going away to school is her idea.

 How do you accomplish that?
 By starting early.
-Begin the process of shaping her decision at least 3 to 4 years beforehand.
-If a member of your family currently attends boarding school, schedule a visit to see that relative while he is in school.
+Begin shaping her decision at least 3 to 4 years beforehand.
+If a family member currently attends boarding school, schedule a visit to see that relative while he is in school.
 The more comfortable your child feels with the idea of going off to boarding school, the happier she will be.

 Visiting schools

 Allow plenty of time for travel.
 Try to arrive the evening before your appointment so that both of you are relaxed and rested.
 You will have enough stress during your visit.
-You don't need the additional stress of arriving at the last minute, or, even worse, late.
+You don't need the additional stress of arriving at the last minute or, even worse, late.

-Take time to prepare your child so that she knows what to expect when she is asked questions.
+Take time to prepare your child so that she knows what to expect when asked questions.
 Your careful preparation and anticipation of what will happen will contribute to a positive experience for your child.
 That is very important for you to achieve.

 Preparing for admissions tests

 You know your child better than any teacher.
 If she has gaps or deficiencies in her transcripts, fix those well ahead of time.
 That way when the official transcripts are sent your child's progress will be apparent.
 Admissions staff are much more forgiving when they see an issue has been identified and dealt with.
-You may have to hire a tutor to remediate an issue.
+You may have to hire a tutor to remediate a problem.
 Perhaps some extra practice is all that is needed.
 There are plenty of online resources to help you and her.

 In this video, admissions directors offer tips to students applying to boarding schools.

 Once you have any issues dealt with, make sure your child works several admissions tests.
 At least one practice test should be timed just like the real thing.
-Again, none of this is difficult for either you or your child to accomplish.
-You just have to ensure that it does get done.
+Again, none of this is difficult for you or your child to accomplish.
+You have to ensure that it does get done.

 Meeting all the deadlines